ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ```
 #h(0pt)

-The subcommand `rag-prepare` reads the users' documents and creates the vectore
+The subcommand `rag-prepare` reads the users' documents and creates the vector
 store so that it can be read by the application later.
 Running the command
 `app-cli model rag-prepare --help` shows that the command receives an option
 about which embedding model to use: